-Finally, in the Gospel Jesus calls us to turn the other cheek and love our enemies.
-One might well ask, "Are we to passively acquiesce to evil?"
-In first-century Mediterranean culture, hitting someone with the back of the right hand was used by the dominant members of the upper class to humiliate the underclass.
+In the gospel, Jesus calls us to turn the other cheek and love our enemies.
+One might well ask: "Are we to passively acquiesce to evil?"
+In first-century Mediterranean culture, dominant members of the upper class humiliated the underclass by hitting them with the back of the right hand.
 Turning the other cheek was in fact a creative way to stand up for one's human dignity, rather than cringe in shame.
-In our own day, what are some of the creative ways we as individuals and as a Church can respond to attacks upon our communities, our dignity, and the neighborhoods in which we live?
-In Laudato Si' Pope Francis boldly stood up for the poor and for the integrity of our common home, but he did it with love and compassion, summoning all to praise God.
+Today, what are some creative ways we as individu-als and as a church can respond to attacks upon our communities, our dignity, and the neighbor-hoods in which we live?

+In Laudato Si', Pope Francis boldly stands up for the poor and for the integrity of our common home, but he does it with love and compassion, summoning all to praise God.
 How can we learn from this example as we engage in our own struggles?
+How can we promote an integrally higher quality of life for all of God's creatures?